Stocks tumble as war overshadows 'fantastic' US jobs data | Business | Journal Gazette

 Stocks tumble as war overshadows 'fantastic' US jobs data

-NEW YORK -- Stocks around the world are tumbling Friday, as even a gangbusters report on the U.S. jobs market can't pull Wall Street’s focus off its worries about the war in Ukraine.
+NEW YORK -- Stocks around the world racked up more losses Friday, as even a gangbusters report on the U.S. jobs market can't pull Wall Street’s focus off its worries about the war in Ukraine.

+The S&P 500 fell 0.8% and posted its third weekly loss in the last four.
+The Dow Jones Industrial Average fell 0.5% and the Nasdaq composite ended 1.7% lower.

-The S&P 500 was 1.7% lower in morning trading, following up on sharper losses in Europe after a fire at the continent’s largest nuclear plant caused by shelling raised worries about what’s next.
+The declines for U.S. stock indexes followed sharper losses in Europe after a fire at the continent’s largest nuclear plant caused by shelling raised worries about what’s next.

 Markets worldwide have swung wildly during the last week on worries about how high prices for oil, wheat and other commodities produced in the region will go because of Russia’s invasion, inflaming the world’s already high inflation.